This webpage sets out when and how we use your personal information that you or others provide to us.

 - for marketing purposes.
 If you ask us to stop handling your personal information on this basis, we will stop.
 We will then only hold very limited data about you to make sure we do not contact you again.

-You have various rights under the data protection laws, which you can exercise by contacting us.
-The easiest way to do this is to contact Kenneth J. Polk, Esq., by mail at 1155 Sixteenth Street, NW Washington, DC 20036, by email at email@example.com, or telephone at 1-800-227-5558 (US), Ext.
-6003 or for CAS customers contact firstname.lastname@example.org.
+Depending on your location, you may have various rights under the data protection laws, which you can exercise by contacting the ACS Legal Department, by mail at 1155 Sixteenth Street, NW Washington, DC 20036 or by email at firstname.lastname@example.org.

 If you exercise your right under data protection laws, your request may be subject to a fee, if we are permitted to charge a fee.
 We will let you know at the time you make your request whether there is a fee to pay.